Lake District road trip inspiration

 Windermere to Coniston

-This relaxing southern Lakes drive links peaceful countryside, woodland, villages and classic Lakeland scenery.
+This more relaxed southern Lakes drive links peaceful countryside, woodland, villages and classic Lakeland scenery.

 • Windermere